Emotional wellbeing support for primary school aged children

 Supporting primary-aged-children’s mental health and wellbeing

-The following guidance offers suggestions on how to support an anxious pupil with successfully transitioning back into school, particularly after the coronavirus pandemic: supporting anxious pupils in a primary setting.
+The following guidance offers suggestions on how to support an anxious pupil with successfully transitioning back into school: supporting anxious pupils in a primary setting.

 Fantastic Fred / Good Mental Health Matters – developed by the NHS in Kent, Good Mental Health matters is a free resource for primary and secondary school teachers.
 Online resources are available to schools in addition, such as the Fantastic Fred experience.
 F.R.E.D is an acronym for the four practical ways in which children can help to look after their own good mental health: Food – Rest – Exercise – Digital Devices.

 The Kent School Public Health Service are offering support to children and young people.
 This includes up to six counselling sessions for young people aged 4 – 19 for support with feelings of anxiety/stress, low mood, behavioural issues, emotional health and well-being, self-harm, or anger.
 This can be accessed through the Single Point of Access (0300 123 5205) or via the online portal.

 Kooth.com online counselling and support is available for all 10 – 16 year olds in Kent.
 Children and young people can access free, safe and anonymous support from fully trained counsellors.